Tik-Tok (Oz): Baum's character

 As Baum repeatedly mentions, Tik-Tok is not alive and feels no emotions.
 He therefore can no more love or be loved than a sewing machine, but as a servant he is utterly truthful and loyal.
 He describes himself as a "slave" to Dorothy and defers to her.

-Tik-Tok was invented by Smith & Tinker at their workshop in Evna.
+In-universe, Baum's characters Smith and Tinker (trading as SMITH & TINKER) manufactured Tik-Tok at their works in Evna (the capital city of the Land of Ev).

 He was the only model of his kind made before the two disappeared.
 He was purchased by the king of Ev, Evoldo, who gave him the name Tik-Tok because of the sound he made when wound.
 The cruel king also whipped his mechanical servant, but his whippings caused no pain and merely kept Tik-Tok's round copper body polished.

 Appearances in the works of Baum

 Tik-Tok in Little Wizard Stories of Oz, 1914.

 Tik-Tok in Tik-Tok of Oz, 1914.

 Tik-Tok first appears in Ozma of Oz (1907) where Dorothy Gale discovers him locked up in a cave, wound down and immobile.
 He becomes Dorothy's servant and protector, and, despite his tendency to run down at crucial moments, helps to subdue the Nome King.
 That novel also introduces Tik-Tok's monotonic, halting mode of speech: "Good morn-ing, lit-tle girl."

-Later Baum published "Tik-Tok and the Nome King," a short tale in his Little Wizard Stories of Oz series (1914).
+Later Baum published "Tik-Tok and the Nome King", a short tale in his Little Wizard Stories of Oz series (1914).
 In this story, Ruggedo the Nome King, angered by Tik-Tok's calling him a "fat nome", smashes him to pieces.
-Kaliko secretly reassembled Tik-Tok, but does not tell his master.
-Ruggedo then mistook the rebuilt Tik-Tok for a ghost.
+Kaliko, Ruggedo's Chief Steward, secretly reassembles Tik-Tok without informing his master.
+Ruggedo mistakes the rebuilt Tik-Tok for a ghost.

 Ever after, he was colored whitish-grey in color plates, apparently a mistake.

-The Tik-Tok Man of Oz was a stage musical loosely adapted from Ozma of Oz; and the play was adapted back into a novel called Tik-Tok of Oz, the eighth Land of Oz book, published on June 19, 1914.
+The Tik-Tok Man of Oz, a 1913 stage musical loosely adapted by Baum from Ozma of Oz, was re-adapted by Baum back into a novel called Tik-Tok of Oz, the eighth "Land of Oz" book, published on June 19, 1914.
 Although Tik-Tok is a major character in that latter book, he in no way drives the plot.
 Tik-Tok also appears in most other Oz novels as a notable inhabitant of the Emerald City, most prominently in The Scalawagons of Oz, in which he operates the production of the Scalawagons.